 This project is composed of 4 different buildings......Tides, Thayer, Alma and Engel together comprising of a project that was 150 years in the making from a dock and Naval base to this current version that features not only residences but an entire community.
 This is a long-term project located on and around the area where Candlestick Park and the Hunter’s Point Naval Yard used to be.
 As the project progresses, site build-out will continue.
 Home sizes range from one to three bedrooms, offered in traditional condo-style flats or townhouse style homes.

-If no homes are listed then no homes are currently available for sale at The Shipyard through the MLS.
+If no homes are listed, then no homes are currently available for sale at The Shipyard through the MLS.

-We have access to a variety of non-public professional listing networks and may know of upcoming or off-mls opportunities in The Shipyard.
+We have access to a variety of non-public professional listing networks and may know of upcoming or off-MLS opportunities in The Shipyard.
 Please share your information with the learn more request button if you’d like to see one of the currently available homes or be notified of homes that become available through off-MLS opportunities.

 Update: May 2015 — Sales of the second release at The Shipyard are underway.
 The next two buildings under construction and selling now are called Thayer and Tides.
 Thayer comprises four buildings containing one- and two-bedroom condos.
 Prices start in the mid-$500,000s for one-bedroom homes, around $650,000 for one-bedroom + den condos, and mid-$700,000s for two-bedroom homes.
-Tides is made up of two buildings containing two- and three-bedroom townhomes with prices starting at about $920,000.
+Tides are made up of two buildings containing two- and three-bedroom townhomes with prices starting at about $920,000.